Actifio/AGMPowerCLI/UsageExamples.md

         Start-sleep -seconds 5
     } -throttlelimit 5
     ```
-    6. On GCP side, delete all the new GCE Instances.
+    h.
+On GCP side, delete all the new GCE Instances.

 ## Compute Engine Instance Image Audit